Why Do Chinese People Talk Loudly~ Without Shame?

 - Most people in the big cities come from the villages and counties.
 In Shanghai and Beijing, there are many local residents who have been in the city for generations so they’re considered genuine city folks.

-- For Shenzhen, most residents are immigrants from other places from within Guangdong province and other provinces.
+- In Shenzhen I Dare Say most residents are immigrants from other places from within Guangdong province and other provinces.
 The Shenzhen natives, known as Bendiren, are the true natives.

-Why the pure city folks consider themselves the aristocracy and part of upper class Chinese society.
+Why The City Folks consider themselves the aristocracy and part of upper class Chinese society.
 It has to do with there long and proud heritage.
 Many have ancestors that were nobles, government officials, military officers or rather rich and famous people.